ExeClim/Isca/docs/source/testing/trip_test.rst

     giant_planet : pass
     Nightmare, some tests have failed

 The bucket test is the only one that fails in this instance.
 This is because the bucket model formulation was changed between these two commits, and so it is expected that the results with the two commits will differ.
-However, we note that the other tests have their results unchanged, meaning this is a safe modification to the code, and the PR is likely to be approved.
+However, we note that the other tests have their results unchanged, meaning this is a safe modification to the code, and the pull request is likely to be approved.
 Any unexpected failures should be investigated before submitting a pull-request.

 .. _FAQs:

 FAQs
 ----

 * **What happens if the trip tests fail for my modifications?** If some of the trip tests fail, please investigate why you think this might be.
-If the tests fail on an isolated test case that you haven't used before, please post the results in your PR and we can discuss what is best to do.
-We will accept some PRs that fail the trip tests, but we will need to understand why first.
+If the tests fail on an isolated test case that you haven't used before, please post the results in your pull request and we can discuss what is best to do.
+We will accept some pull requests that fail the trip tests, but we will need to understand why first.

 * **When I submit a pull request, which two commit IDs should I use?** Please use the commit ID of the current HEAD of Isca's master branch as one, and the HEAD of your pull-requested branch as the other. *Please note that in order for this to work, you will have to use the* `-r` *option to select your own fork, as described above.*